pathstream/ims-lti1.1/README.md

 [IMS LTI standard](http://www.imsglobal.org/lti/index.html).

 ## Installation
-This is packaged as the `ims-lti` rubygem, so you can just add the dependency to your Gemfile or install the gem on your system:
+This is packaged as the `ims-lti1_1` rubygem, so you can just add the dependency to your Gemfile or install the gem on your system:

-    gem install ims-lti
+    gem install ims-lti1_1

 To require the library in your project:

-    require 'ims/lti'
+    require 'ims/lti1_1'

 To validate the OAuth signatures you need to require the appropriate request proxy for your application.
 For example: